xiangao0904/mtr-scripting-tools/README.md

 ## 🚀 What's New in v0.0.2

-We have updated the extension to support the latest scripting standards!
+We have updated the extension to support the latest scripting api with better performance!

 - **JCM v2.2.0-beta-2 Compatibility**: Fully updated to match the latest Joban Client Mod specifications.
 - **Enhanced API Support**:
     - Updated API definitions for **3D models** and **vehicle scripts**.
     - Added new **Eyecandy** and **Vehicle** and **PIDS** API files for autocompletion.
+- **Performance Optimizations**：Improved the caching mechanism to reduce latency and resource usage.
 ---

 ## Features